 Dip into the milky blue waters of the Blue Lagoon

-Just half an hour’s drive from Reykjavik, the country’s capital, a visit to the Blue Lagoon comes highly recommended and is a popular tourist spot for good reason.
+While plenty of the country’s highlights can be found in the capital, there are many other things to see and do outside, so it’s highly advised that you rent a luxury vehicle and head off on those adventures.
+Just half an hour’s drive from Reykjavik, a visit to the Blue Lagoon comes highly recommended and is a popular tourist spot for good reason.
 Grab a robe and slippers and lather up with a cleansing silica and algae face mask before taking a dip into the geothermal seawater.
 As you sink into the pool’s milky blue water, you’ll feel ever-more relaxed and stress-free; the pool’s water is loaded with minerals so, as you bathe you’ll, no doubt, start to feel its rejuvenating effects on your skin.
 There’s also the luxurious Retreat Spa you can opt to visit, and the lagoon boasts a swim up bar, separate steam room and sauna.
 Bliss.

 Go nature spotting